Philadelphia chromosome: Nomenclature

-Table 2.
-The size and disease association of the different BCR-ABL1 fusion proteins based on the breakpoints in the BCR and ABL1 genes'.
+The Philadelphia chromosome is designated Ph (or Ph') chromosome and designates the shortened chromosome 22 which encodes the BCR::ABL1 fusion gene/protein kinase.
+It arises from the translocation, denoted t(9;22)(q34.1;q11.2), between chromosome 9 and chromosome 22, with breaks happening in region (3), band (4), sub-band (1) of the long arm (q) of chromosome 9 and region (1), band (1), sub-band (2) of the long arm (q) of chromosome 22.
+Hence the chromosome breakpoints are written as (9q34.1) and (22q11.2), respectively, under the International System for Human Cytogenomic Nomenclature.

+Cells positive for the Ph chromosome are called Ph^{+}.
+Some other cancers display similar gene expression patterns as Ph^{+} and they are called "Ph-like".

 Therapy

 The primary objective of Ph+ CML and ALL treatment is to improve survival rates to match the general population.
 A secondary objective, although achieved in fewer patients, is a deep molecular response (DMR), which can allow treatment discontinuation and lead to a treatment-free remission.

 The main treatment options for Ph+ leukemias are Tyrosine kinase inhibitors (TKIs), chemotherapy, often in combination with TKIs, and allogeneic treatments such as stem cell transplantation (HSCT).
 Chemotherapy is often used before stem cell transplantation in high-risk patients.
 HSCT is used for younger or high-risk patients who don't respond well to TKIs.